-Start the engine and set the "IDLER" control switch to the "High Idle" mode.
-Voltage is now correct at the receptacles for auxiliary power.
-This must be done before a tripped GFCI can be reset properly.
-See the MAINTENANCE section for detailed information on testing and resetting the GFCI.
-The AC auxiliary power, supplied as a standard, has a rating of 3.0 kVA of 115/230 VAC (60 hertz).
+If a GFCI is tripped, See the MAINTENANCE section for detailed information on testing and resetting the GFCI.

+The AC auxiliary power, supplied as a standard, has a rating of 3.0 KVA of 115/230 VAC (60 hertz).

-With the 3.0 KVA, 115/230 VAC auxiliary power, one 120V duplex protected by GFCI and one 230V duplex, grounding type receptacle with 2 pole, 15 amp circuit breaker.
+With the 3.0 KVA, 115/230 VAC auxiliary power, one 115V GFCI and one 230V duplex, grounding type receptacles are provided.
+The circuit is protected with circuit breakers.

 The rating of 3.0 KVA permits a maximum continuous current of 13 amps to be drawn from the 230 volt duplex receptacle.
-15 amps can be drawn from the 120 volt duplex receptacle.
+Or a total of 20 amps can be drawn from the 115 volt GFCI.
 The total combined load of all receptacles is not to exceed 3.0 KVA.